asalber/asalber.github.io/statistics/manual/introduction.md

 ![Statistics purpose.](img/introduction/statistics_purpose.png "Statistics purpose"){: .img-center}

-Statistics is essential in any scientific or technical discipline which require data handling, especially with large volumes of data, such as Physics, Chemistry, Medicine, Psychology, Economics or Social Sciences.
+Statistics is essential in any scientific or technical discipline which requires data handling, especially with large volumes of data, such as Physics, Chemistry, Medicine, Psychology, Economics or Social Sciences.

-But, *why is necessary Statistics?*
+But, *why is Statistics necessary?*

 ### A changing World